DjangoGirls/resources/text_templates/README.md

 ## License

-In order to use this resources, you first need to receive a permission via e-mail from hello@djangogirls.org granted by Ola Sitarska or Ola Sendecka.
+In order to use this resources, you first need to receive a permission via e-mail from hello@djangogirls.org granted by Ola Sitarska, Ola Sendecka, Baptiste Mispelon or Ania Warzecha.